networksetcetera/LODS/lab1.md

 1. Select the **Go to resource** button from the **Deployment** blade to go to the newly created Web App.

-1. From the **Storage account** blade, find the **Settings** section, and then select **Access keys**.

-1. From the **Access keys** blade, select any one of the keys, and then record the value of either of the **Connection string** boxes.
-You'll use this value later in this lab.

     > **Note**: This is just an empty slot for your Web Application.
-The resulting web page will display a default page for creating new content using Python.
-You will still need to add some sample code
+You will still need to add some sample code in other lab steps.

 #### Task 3: Configure the web app